 Undergraduate Summer Research Awards

-2018 Undergraduate Summer Research Awards (UROP)
+2023 Undergraduate Summer Research Awards (UROP)

 UNIVERSITY OF TORONTO UROP COMMITTEE GUIDELINES

-Departmental Deadline: Friday, March 16, 2018 - 12 p.m.
+Departmental Deadline: Friday, March 17, 2023 - 12 p.m.

 In accordance with its mandate and with the aim to foster advanced research experiences for undergraduate students at the University of Toronto, an Undergraduate Research Opportunity Program (UROP) was established in 1973.

-- Students must have successfully completed a term in a full-time undergraduate program directly prior to the award period.
+Students must have successfully completed a term in a full-time undergraduate program directly prior to the award period.

-- Students who have completed their undergraduate program are not eligible, unless they have been accepted into or are currently enrolled in an undergraduate professional program (medical undergraduate degree program).
+Students who have completed their undergraduate program are not eligible, unless they have been accepted into or are currently enrolled in an undergraduate professional program (medical undergraduate degree program).
 In addition, students who have completed an undergraduate degree and have been accepted into a graduate program but have not yet begun are also eligible to apply.

 University of Toronto and non-University of Toronto students may apply, including international students.

-Students may submit only one application to this Program.
+Students may submit only one application to this program.
 Departure from this rule will result in the application being accorded a lower priority or even denied.

 In addition to these conditions, the submissions should have the following attributes:

 A designated faculty member appointed as coordinator of the summer program for each department or group.

-- A continuity of supervision for each student for the duration of the summer program.
+A continuity of supervision for each student for the duration of the summer program.

 An academic structure with clear accountability at the end of the summer program, e.g. required seminar presentations of students' own work.
 A plan for encouraging regular interaction of the students with each other, with graduate students, postdoctoral fellows, research associates and assistants, and other investigators.
 All or part of the program should be conducted in a single geographic location to give maximum opportunity for contact between researchers and students.

-- Each student receiving stipend support should have a minimum B+ average in the two terms of undergraduate studies immediately preceding acceptance of the award.
+Each student receiving stipend support should have a minimum B+ average in the two terms of undergraduate studies immediately preceding acceptance of the award.

 Recruitment of students should include outreach beyond the physical location of the department.

 Research involving the use of human subjects, vertebrate animals or biohazardous materials must be undertaken with the prior written approval of the appropriate University Review Committee.
 It will be the responsibility of the supervisors and administering department to ensure that their students are covered by the appropriate protocols.

-- 1 - Epilepsy or Muscular Dystrophy
+EM - Epilepsy or Muscular Dystrophy - 1